bnm-AI-dev/AI-Enhanced-Academic-Research-Platfrom/README.md

 # Research Write - Academic Research Platform

-Research Write is a comprehensive web application designed to assist researchers, students, and academics in writing better research papers, accessing academic resources, and collaborating with peers.
+Research Write is an Open Source comprehensive web application designed to assist researchers, students, and academics in writing better research papers, accessing academic resources, and collaborating with peers.

 ## Features